 Some of the common symptoms of Psoriatic Arthritis in the feet are:

-Psoriatic Arthritis is secondary to, and often preceded by Psoriasis.
-Both are auto-immune diseases where the body’s immune system becomes overactive and starts attacking healthy cells – in Psoriasis, the body attacks skin cells; in Psoriatic Arthritis it attacks the joints.
-The body’s immune system responds by producing inflammation in the affected areas, which then produces joint pain and stiffness, and can damage the surrounding muscle and tissue.
+Psoriatic Arthritis is secondary to (and often preceded by) Psoriasis.
+Both are auto-immune diseases where the body’s immune system becomes overactive and starts attacking healthy cells: With Psoriasis, the body attacks skin cells; with Psoriatic Arthritis it attacks the joints.
+When these cells are attacked, the immune system tries to protect and heal the damage by triggering its inflammatory response, which produces inflammation in the affected areas.
+Although the inflammatory response is part of our body’s natural, healthy way to heal injuries, with an auto-immune disease like psoriatic arthritis, the immune system gets confused and repeatedly misfires its inflammatory response.
+This causes excessive inflammation buildup in the joints, which leads to pain and stiffness and can damage the surrounding muscle and tissue over time.

 The exact cause of psoriatic arthritis is unknown.
 There is believed to be a strong genetic component that either causes or predisposes a person to developing Psoriasis and Psoriatic Arthritis.
-There is also evidence that infection or trauma can be a contributing factor, because both of these trigger the body’s immune system.
+There is also evidence that infection or trauma can be a contributing factor, because both of these trigger the body’s inflammatory response.

 Psoriatic arthritis cannot be cured, but it can be effectively managed and treated.
 Some of these treatment options include:

 Looking for solutions to manage psoriatic arthritis in your feet?
 We’re here to help!
 Use our online booking form below or call us at 416-769-FEET(3338) to book an appointment with one of our chiropodists.
 We’re open 7 days a week – no referral needed!

 There is evidence that infection or trauma may contribute to the disease, but this is yet to be determined.